finzic/zfs-backup/README.md

 4) A (set of) bash scripts that backup my data to the Raspberry Pi 4 and create snapshots using ``rsync``

-5) Backup folders and snapshots are made available through Samba: folders are available as shares and snapshots appear as Windows' "Previons Versions".
+5) Backup folders and snapshots are made available through Samba: folders are available as shares and snapshots appear as Windows' "Previous Versions".

 ## Why change from MDADM RAID-5 to ZFS?